Tuscan-Style Venison Soup with Sweet Potatoes

 • 4 cups beef broth

-• 1 white sweet potato, peeled and cut into 1 inch chunks
+• 1 cup white sweet potatoes or parsnips peeled and cut into 1 inch cubes

 • 1 bay leaf